School Year Field Trips

 • Field trips are not permitted re-entry to the Museum after leaving to eat.

-At this time, we do not offer workshops for pre-K students
+At this time, we do not offer workshop add-ons for these groups

 .